Sanity (professional wrestling): Move to main roster and break-up (2018–2019)

 On the April 17, 2018 episode of SmackDown Live, a vignette aired to promote Sanity's debut as part of the 2018 WWE Superstar Shake-up.
 Later in the night it was revealed that Cross would be staying on NXT as a singles competitor.
 On June 19, Sanity made their debut on SmackDown Live beating down The Usos prior to their scheduled tag match, turning back to heels.
 At Extreme Rules, Sanity defeated The New Day in a six-man tag team tables match.
 Following that win, the stable was nearly completely absent from television for the remainder of the year (though they did make an appearance on an episode of SmackDown from Manchester, England, where Cross temporarily rejoined them in making her main-roster debut answering an open challenge from SmackDown Women's Champion Becky Lynch).
 On the April 2, 2019 episode of SmackDown Live, all three members of Sanity were defeated by The Miz in a handicap falls count anywhere match.
 A WWE.com article blamed their lack of success on SmackDown on being "in the same division as The New Day, The Bar, The Usos and The Bludgeon Brothers."

 The team disbanded in April 2019 when Young was drafted to Raw via the Superstar Shake-up.
 Dain praised Young and Wolfe as well as the group's tenure in a social media post the following day.
 Dain returned to NXT at a live event on May 16.
 Wolfe appeared on the June 12, 2019 episode of NXT UK, where he joined the Imperium stable.
 Young competed primarily on Main Event while sporadically being on Raw.

 On April 15, 2020, Young was released from his contract due to budget cuts as a result of the COVID-19 pandemic.
 On May 19, 2021, Wolfe was released from his contract.
-The following month on June 25, Dain was released from his contract thus leaving Cross the sole member to be employed by WWE.
+The following month on June 25, Dain was released from his contract.
 Fightful Select reported on April 10, 2023, that Young had re-signed with the WWE on November 1, 2022, but never appeared on television before being released again per his own request.
+Cross would employ multiple gimmicks before joining The Wyatt Sicks stable in 2024, and was finally released in 2026.